Satyendar Jain’s arrest based on a politically motivated case, says Arvind Kejriwal

 A day after the Enforcement Directorate arrested Delhi Health Minister Satyendar Jain in an alleged money laundering case, Chief Minister Arvind Kejriwal on Tuesday said the case was fake and politically motivated.

-“I have studied the case against Jain,” Kejriwal added. “...We have faith in the judiciary.
+“I have studied the case against Jain,” Kejriwal added.
+“We have faith in the judiciary.
 Jain is following an honest path.
-He will get a clean chit, and the fake case will not last”
+He will get a clean chit, and the fake case will not last.”

 Jain was taken into custody on Monday evening under sections of the Prevention of Money Laundering Act.
 In April, the Enforcement Directorate had attached immovable property worth Rs 4.81 crore allegedly belonging to companies linked to Jain and his relatives.